-103 Applicant's right to reply
+101 Applicant's right to reply

-(1) Copies of all objections or comments lodged with a Municipality must be provided to the applicant within 14 days after the closing date for comment together with a notice informing the applicant of its rights in terms of this section.
+(1) Copies of all objections, comments or representations lodged with a Municipality must be provided to the applicant within 14 days after the closing date for public comment together with a notice informing the applicant of its rights in terms of this section.

-(2) The applicant may, within a period of 30 days from the date of the provision of the objections or comments, submit written reply thereto with the Municipality and must serve a copy thereof on all the parties that have submitted objections or comments.
+(2) The applicant may, within a period of 30 days from the date of the provision of the objections, comments or representations, submit written reply thereto with the Municipality and must serve a copy thereof on all the parties that have submitted objections, comments or representations.